jaykay0408/Auto-Car-Data-Mining/README.md

-# Autonomous Car using Machine Learning and Deep Learning
+# AtoI Lab : Autonomous Car using Deep Learning and Computer Vision
-Autonomous Car project in CPSC552 Data Mining at University of Bridgeport
+Autonomous Car project in AtoI Lab

 **Objectives**:
-1. Understanding Data Mining Techniques and Deep Learning
+1. Understanding AI with Deep Learning and Computer Vision
 2. Become familiar with Python, Keras, Tensorflow and OpenCV
-3. Gain experience with research on autonomous vehicle and data mining
+3. Gain experience with research on autonomous vehicle and AI

-This will be a group project by three (3) students for one semester.
-The main purpose of this project is to become familiar with data mining techniques, specifically Convolutional Neural Network (CNN), and to apply them to real world problems, i.e., autonomous vehicle.
+This will be a group project by two or three (2-3) students.
+The main purpose of this project is to become familiar with AI techniques, specifically Convolutional Neural Network (CNN), and to apply them to real world problems, i.e., autonomous vehicle.
 You need to follow the instruction to conduct the project.

 [![Alt text](https://img.youtube.com/vi/QPpzqjuDxwU/0.jpg)](https://www.youtube.com/watch?v=QPpzqjuDxwU)

-### Porject Groups in Spring 2020
-**Group 1**:
-**Group 2**:
-**Group 3**:
-**Group 4**:
-**Group 5**:

-Note: All files that are necessary in this project are available at class GitHub site
+Note: All files that are necessary in this project are available at project GitHub site
 <https://github.com/jaykay0408/Auto-Car-Data-Mining>

 ## Phase 0: Materials for Autonomous Vehicle